ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Then, if the request has been successfully verified, authenticated, and authorized, the AS replies to the Client (step B), providing an access token and possibly additional parameters as access information including the actually granted permissions.

 Finally, the Client uploads the access token to the RS and, consistently with the permissions granted according to the access token, accesses a resource at the RS (step C), which replies with the result of the resource access (step F).
-Details about what protocol the Client and RS use to establish a secure association, mutually authenticate and secure their communications are defined in the specifically used profile of ACE, e.g., {{RFC9202}}{{RFC9203}}{{I-D.ietf-ace-edhoc-oscore-profile}}{{I-D.ietf-ace-group-oscore-profile}}.
+Details about what protocol the Client and the RS use to establish a secure association, mutually authenticate and secure their communications are defined in the specifically used profile of ACE, e.g., {{RFC9202}}{{RFC9203}}{{I-D.ietf-ace-edhoc-oscore-profile}}{{I-D.ietf-ace-group-oscore-profile}}.

-Further interactions are possible between the AS and RS, i.e., the exchange of an introspection request and response where the AS validates a previously issued access token for RS (steps D and E).
+Further interactions are possible between the AS and the RS, i.e., the exchange of an introspection request and response where the AS validates a previously issued access token for the RS (steps D and E).

 ~~~~~~~~~~~
 +--------+                               +---------------+